mslee2129/coursework-1-mslee2129/comp0035_coursework2.md

 The term 'requirements' is used in the broader sense, user stories and/or use cases may be used.
 ### Requirements elicitation and prioritisation methods
 For this coursework, I have decided to use user stories to specify the requirements.
 This includes the 'As a, I want, so that' format, so that I could capture the target audience and their needs.
+There are a total of 4 different user
+groups: CEO, Data Scientist, Marketing Staff, and General Public.
+The requirements have been given a priority using the MoSCoW method, which classifies the requirements in 4 tiers of 'Must have', 'Should have', 'Could have', and 'Won't have for now'.
+The requirements and their priorities have been sorted in a table to make it easier to comprehend.
 ### Documented and prioritised requirements
 Link to the full list of documented and prioritised requirements.